dcs-bios/dcs-bios/doc/lua-console.rst

 The Environments
 ----------------

+* "hub" executes code in the DCS-BIOS Hub itself.
+See the :doc:`hub-scripts` section for more information.
 * "gui" executes the code in the same environment that the hook that implements the Lua Console is running in.
   For more information about hooks, see "API\DCS_ControlAPI.html" in your DCS: World installation folder.
 * "export" executes the code in the Export.lua environment.
 This is useful if you are developing a new module definition for DCS-BIOS.